Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Introduction

 \section{Introduction}

 The recent developments in data collection and storage technologies ignite studies on how to use more complicated observations such as curves, probability density functions, or images.
-This area of study, commonly called functional data analysis, has become popular in statistics, and researchers in various fields of study, including economics, have been benefited from advances in this area.
-In particular, for practitioners who are interested in studying the relationship between two or more such variables, functional linear models are of central importance, and crucial contributions on this topic include \cite{Bosq2000}, \cite{Yao2005}, \cite{Mas2007}, \cite{Hall2007}, \cite{Park2012}, \cite{crambes2013asymptotics}, \cite{Benatia2017}, \cite{imaizumi2018}, and \cite{Sun2018}, to name only a few.
+This area of study, commonly called functional data analysis, has become popular in statistics, and researchers in various fields, including economics, have been benefited from advances in this area.
+In particular, for practitioners who are interested in studying the relationship between two or more such variables, functional linear models are of central importance, and crucial contributions on this topic include \cite{Bosq2000}, \cite*{Yao2005}, \cite{Mas2007}, \cite{Hall2007}, \cite{Park2012}, \cite{crambes2013asymptotics}, \cite*{Benatia2017}, \cite{imaizumi2018}, \cite*{Sun2018}, and \cite*{Chen_et_al_2020} to name only a few.

 The existing statistical approaches for estimating the functional linear model, including those proposed in the aforementioned literature, are mostly established under the assumption that the explanatory variable of interest is exogenous, meaning that it is uncorrelated with the regression error.
 However, this assumption is not likely to hold in practice; that is, explanatory variables are often {\it{endogenous}}.
-The issue of endogeneity may be especially relevant in the context of functional linear models since functional observations used in analysis are almost always constructed by smoothing their discrete realizations that are not often densely observed (see, e.g., \citealp{Yao2005}).
-If this being the case, the functional observations inevitably involve small or large measurement errors, which in turn leads to violation of the exogeneity condition at least to some degree (see, e.g., Section \ref{model} and Section~\ref{sec:sim2}).
-This issue may hamper practitioners from applying the functional linear model.
+The issue of endogeneity is particularly relevant in the context of functional linear models because functional observations used in the analysis are typically constructed by smoothing their discrete, and often sparsely observed, realizations (see, e.g., \citealp{Yao2005}).
+If this being the case, the functional observations may inevitably involve small or large measurement errors, which leads to the violation of the exogeneity condition at least to some degree (see, e.g., Sections \ref{model} and \ref{sec:sim2}).
+This issue may hinder practitioners from applying the functional linear model.